Violence erupts at protest against Berlin camp eviction | DW | 16.10.2021

 Police said 37 people were cleared from the site and 20 people were detained, some of the protesters.

-The site is prime Berlin real estate, lying a little more than 3 kilometers (1.9 miles) from the Brandeburg Gate and close to many of Berlin's cultural attractions.
+The site is prime Berlin real estate, lying a little more than 3 kilometers (1.9 miles) from the Brandenburg Gate and close to many of Berlin's cultural attractions.

 The owner has been granted permission to redevelop the site into apartments.